majd1234/OnlineRetailer/README.md

 3- Association rule learning in file 3) OnlineRetailer_basket_analysis.ipynb.

-the dataset is available under the like: https://www.kaggle.com/mashlyn/online-retail-iiuci
+The dataset is available under the like: https://www.kaggle.com/mashlyn/online-retail-iiuci